vijayaSathwik/GRASPAW/README.md

 ## Simulation

-Before touching hardware I modelled the arm in URDF/Xacro and checked reachability, joint limits and planning in MoveIt 2 and Gazebo, using position-only IK since 5 DOF can't satisfy full pose anyway.
+Before touching hardware I modelled the arm in URDF/Xacro and checked reachability, joint limits and planning in MoveIt 2 and Gazebo, using position-only IK, since the arm can't satisfy a full 6-DOF pose anyway.

 📹 **[Pick and place in Gazebo](https://drive.google.com/file/d/1Wp98C3db8G3Mc64qr6rZjcL8hFTYX7ZU/view?usp=sharing)**

-The simulation setup is in this repo, and it's where the next round of experiments will run.
+The simulation setup is in `simulation/`, and it's where the next round of experiments will run.

 ---